Sally Caldwell Fisher

 Sally Caldwell Fisher (born 1951) is an American painter.

 Biography

 Early life

-Sally Caldwell Fisher was born and raised with several siblings in Michigan.
+Sally Caldwell Fisher was born in Philadelphia, Pennsylvania and raised with several siblings in Michigan.
 She was given watercolors at an early age by her mother, also an artist, and provided with good materials to create her art.

 Fisher graduated from the University of Michigan in 1972 with a degree in English, after that she started selling paintings and waiting tables to earn a living.